If diagnostic imaging cannot resolve a suspicious area of the breast, your doctor may recommend a breast biopsy.

-- Stereotactic-guided biopsy is used to target calcifications, or masses, seen only on a mammogram.
-You will lie face down on a special table with an area for your breast.
+Stereotactic-guided biopsy is used to target calcifications or masses seen only on a mammogram.
+For the procedure, you will be asked to lie face down on a special table with an area for your breast.
 The breast is then compressed like a mammogram, and a sequence of images are obtained to localize the finding.
 Local anesthetic is then injected into your skin and breast, and additional images are obtained to guide the biopsy.
 The procedure usually takes 45 minutes.

-- Ultrasound-guided biopsy is used to target masses, cysts, or abnormal appearing axillary lymph nodes seen on ultrasound.
-You will lie on your back on a table, like you did for the diagnostic ultrasound exam.
-The radiologist will then inject local anesthetic into your skin and breast and use the ultrasound images to guide the biopsy or cyst aspiration.
+Ultrasound-guided biopsy is used to target masses, cysts or abnormal appearing axillary lymph nodes seen on ultrasound.
+For the procedure, you will be asked to lie on your back on a table, like you did for the diagnostic ultrasound exam.
+Your radiologist will then inject local anesthetic into your skin and breast and use the ultrasound images to guide the biopsy or cyst aspiration.
 The procedure usually takes 15 to 30 minutes.

-- MRI-guided biopsy is used to target masses seen only on a MRI.
-You will lie on a table face down, like you did for the diagnostic breast MRI scan.
-A shorter version of the MRI scan will be performed while contrast is infused through an IV in your arm.
-The radiologist will then inject local anesthetic into your skin and breast, and MRI images will be repeated to guide the biopsy.
+MRI-guided biopsy is used to target masses seen only on a MRI.
+For the procedure, you will be asked to lie on a table face down, like you did for the diagnostic breast MRI scan, and have contrast infused through an IV into your arm.
+A shorter version of the MRI scan will be performed.
+Your radiologist will then inject local anesthetic into your skin and breast, and MRI images will be repeated to guide the biopsy.
 The procedure usually takes 45 to 60 minutes.

-If breast surgery is required as a result of the biopsy, our radiologists can help the surgeon to localize the lesion - a technique used to precisely locate a breast abnormality for a more detailed X-ray examination of the area.
-On the morning of your scheduled surgery:
+If breast surgery is required as a result of the biopsy, our radiologists can help the surgeon locate the lesion, to ensure accurate removal of the tumor.
+Needle localization can minimize the degree of cosmetic disfigurement and improve patient outcomes.

-- Using mammography, ultrasound, or MR as indicated, the radiologist will place a thin needle and wire into the lesion or biopsy clip
+- Using mammography, ultrasound, or MRI as indicated, your radiologist will place a thin needle and wire into the lesion or biopsy clip

 - A small amount of local anesthetic is infused into the area